The Best Things to do in Samarkand, Uzbekistan

 A short history of Samarkand

 Together with Bukhara, Samarkand claims to be one of the oldest continuously inhabited cities in Central Asia.
 Archeologists suggest that people already lived here in the Paleolithic era.
 Alexander the Great, Genghis Khan and a number of Persians and Turks ruled the city.

-In the 14th century Samarkand became the capital of the empire of Timur the Great.
-Most of the Islamic monuments you see today is from this period.
 Timur developed Samarkand in a center of Arts and Islamic learning.
+He patronized scholars, artists, and architects, leading to the development of a unique architectural style known as Timurid architecture.
+Samarkand became one of the most beautiful cities in Central Asia.
 However, its glory days were numbered when in 1500 Uzbek nomad warriors took over and moved the capital to Bukhara.

 Samarkand fell into decline and so did its mausoleums, mosques and madrassah’s.
 It was only revived by the Soviets who connected Samarkand to the Trans Caspian railway and restored most of the Timurid monuments.

 The renovations were not without controversy.
 Some believe it was done so agressively that the monuments lost their authenticity.
 Others felt it needed to be done to save the ruins from total destruction.